teweldemat/funcscript/js-port/funcscript-studio/README.md

 ## Test Cases

 The Test Cases panel (to the right of the editor) lets you capture variable sets for the active formula.
-Load a saved case to hydrate the tester, update it after tweaking the variables, or store additional scenarios with **Save As**.
-Test cases are kept alongside each formula inside the same `funscript-studio:formulas` entry in `localStorage`.
+Use **New** to capture the tester’s current variables as a fresh case, **Duplicate** to fork the selected case, and **Delete** when you no longer need it.
+Selecting a case immediately hydrates the playground, and any edits you make in the tester’s variable editor are applied back to that case in real time.
+Data is stored alongside each formula inside the same `funscript-studio:formulas` `localStorage` entry.

 ## Variable Sets